souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

 Another advantage of the plugin is that if you use GraalVM Enterprise as your `JAVA_HOME` environment, the plugin builds a native executable with enterprise features enabled.

-## JUnit Testing Support
+## Add Testing Support

-Maven plugin for GraalVM Native Image supports running tests on the [JUnit Platform](https://junit.org/junit5/docs/current/user-guide/) as native executables.
+The Maven plugin for GraalVM Native Image can run [JUnit Platform](https://junit.org/junit5/docs/current/user-guide/) tests on your native executable.
 This means that tests will be compiled and executed as native code.

-This plugin requires JUnit Platform 1.8 or higher and Maven Surefire 2.22.0 or higher to run tests within a native executable.
+This plugin requires JUnit Platform 1.8 or higher and Maven Surefire 2.22.0 or higher to run tests on a native executable.

 1. Enable extensions in the plugin's configuration, `<extensions>true</extensions>`: